minnsoe/awesome-leadership/README.md

 - [Conference Code of Conduct](http://confcodeofconduct.com/) - A Code of
   Conduct Used at `jsconf.eu`, 2012.
 (CC BY 3.0)

+- [Hack Code of Conduct](http://hackcodeofconduct.org/) - A Code of Conduct for Hackathons.

 ## List Particulars